SPEND YOUR NEXT HOLIDAY IN ALBANIA

 If you want to experience a country in a process of change where tradition and modernity meet you have come to the right place.

-Vila Amantia was finished in 2008 and is built in traditional Albanian style with solid walls made of natural stone from the local area and a low-pitched roof of red tile.
+Vila Amantia was finished in 2008 and is built in traditional Albanian style with solid walls made of natural stone from the local quarry and a low-pitched roof of red tile.

-The villa is perfect for familly and/or friends travelling together, becourse it accommodates up to 14 persons in the 4 flats + 1 room and has a large shared kitchen.
+The villa is perfect for families and/or friends travelling together, because it accommodates up to 12 persons in the 4 flats + 1 room and has a large shared kitchen.

-Here you find the shared kitchen with a dining table large enough for 8-10 persons.
-The ground floor also has a double room (the South room) with a private door to the garden and a toilet off the staircase.
+Here you find the big shared kitchen with a dining table large enough for 8-10 persons.
+The ground floor also has a double room (we call it the South room) with a shower, the toilet close by and a private door to the garden.

-2 flats with a great sea view, each about 45 m2 with bedroom, bathroom, living room and a shared balcony.
+2 flats with a great sea view, each about 45 m2 with bedroom (2 persons), bathroom, living room and a shared balcony.

-A shared garden with sea view, laid out in two terraces.
-In the garden there is an almond tree, a palm tree, a few olive trees and roses.
+A shared garden with sea view, laid out in three terraces.
+In the garden there is an almond tree, a palm tree a valnut tree and olive trees.

-A shared patio with sea view and a cypress tree, a yard with parking space for 1 – 2 cars, and a private parking space for 2 – 3 cars close by on the other side of the road.
+The shared patio has a sea view and the big cypress tree, a yard with parking space for 1 – 2 cars, and a private parking space for 2 – 3 cars close by on the other side of the road.

 PRICES IN VILA AMANTIA